Skip to content

 The first step is to start your application.

 Applying is easy!
-You can start your application to the online MSHS in Biomedical Laboratory Science program by clicking here.
+You can start your application to the online MSHS in Biomedical Laboratory Science program in the GW Applicant Portal.

 You can request more information to speak with a GW program manager, or you can begin the application process today.